Typical and atypical properties of periodic Teichmueller geodesics: Introduction

 Teichm\"uller curves are affine invariant manifolds of dimension $2$.
 To each such Teichm\"uller curve, there is associated a \emph{trace field} which is an algebraic number field of degree at most $g$ over $\mathbb{Q}$.
 This trace field coincides with the trace field of every periodic orbit contained in the curve \cite{KS00}.
 The Teichm\"uller curve is called \emph{algebraically primitive} if the degree of its trace field equals $g$.

 The stratum ${\cal H}(2)$ of abelian differentials with a single zero on a surface of genus 2 contains infinitely many algebraically primitive Teichm\"uller curves \cite{McM03b}.
 Recently, Bainbridge, Habegger and M\"oller \cite{BHM14} showed finiteness of algebraically primitive Teichm\"uller curves in any stratum in genus $3$.
 Finiteness of algebraically primitive Teichm\"uller curves in strata of differentials with a single zero for surfaces of prime genus $g\geq 3$ was established in \cite{MW15}.
 Our final result generalizes this to every stratum in every genus $g\geq 3$, with a different proof.
+A stronger finiteness result is contained in \cite{EFW17}.

 \begin{theo} Any component ${\cal Q}$ of a stratum in genus $g\geq 3$ contains only finitely many algebraically primitive Teichm\"uller curves. \end{theo}